 Background

 20+ years shipping software.
-Started hacking BASIC on a Tandy Color Computer 3 connected to a black and white TV in 1989.
-The obsession has always been the same: making computers do more work so humans do less.
+It started with BASIC on a Tandy Color Computer 3 wired to a black and white TV in 1989, and the obsession hasn’t changed since: get the computer to do more of the work so a human has to do less of it.

-I’ve built data pipelines that process millions of events, integration layers connecting dozens of external systems, and automation that eliminated entire categories of manual work.
-Now I write about the patterns that make these systems reliable.
+Since then, data pipelines chewing through millions of events, integration layers stitching together dozens of external systems, and a long trail of automation that quietly deleted entire categories of manual work.
+These days I mostly write about the patterns that keep those systems standing up under load, and under failure.

 What I Write About